deeleeramone/openbb-store/README.md

 Each entry is stored as a compressed pickle, with SHA1 signature, using the LZMA module with the "xz" algorithm set to maximum compression.

-The purpose of this module is to persist binary objects in-memory, and/or to-disk, in a format that is transportable over a network.
+The purpose of this module is to efficiently persist binary objects in-memory, and/or to-disk, in a format that is transportable over a network.
 An example use-case is a server-side cache for redistributing common data resources among various API endpoints and callbacks.

-Another use-case is to persist frequently-accessed items like, lists and maps of ticker symbols or, static assets in a format suitable for programmatic utility.
+Another is to persist frequently-accessed items like, lists and maps of ticker symbols or, static assets in a format suitable for programmatic utility.

 ## Installation

+### PyPI

 Install from PyPI with: